nyaruka/nsms/README.rst

 NyarukaSMS
 ----------------------------------------

-NyarumaSMS aims to provide a quick start for a basic python based SMS app using the tools Nyaruka uses to build its systems.
+NyarukaSMS aims to provide a quick start for a basic python based SMS app using the tools Nyaruka uses to build its systems.
 This includes setting up rapidsms, rapidsms-httprouter, smartmin and our parsing and localization libraries.

 Getting Started
 ----------------